What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 On the 10th floor of the hotel, enjoy a delightful Italian feast in the chic restaurant and bar.

 If you’re looking for a hotel with stunning views of the Han River, then this is it!
-Located just a short distance away from the subway and conveniently close to several bus stops, guests can enjoy breathtaking panoramas from their room windows.
+Located just a short distance from the subway and conveniently close to several bus stops, guests can enjoy breathtaking panoramas from their room windows.

 Budget-friendly hotels in Gangnam